qw893821/TheMaze/README.md

 > ![Time](./WebImages/player_time.png)<br>

 ## Event System
->In this game, hack rely on the _eventsystem_ in Unity.
+> In this game, hack rely on the _eventsystem_ in Unity.
 Every time player clicks the button, the script will return the name of the button and make match.
 When the name (a string value) match the password (also a string value), the hack will success. <br>
 >Another place uses the eventsystem is when player attack meets the UI event.
 As both action rely on mouse click, the player action (attack, farm, etc.) will happen only when mouse is not over the UI (button, for especially).  <br>

+## Postmortem
+> In this game, I try to use the customized shader to change fog of war mask to make the fog of war better.
+But since I do not know much about computer graphic technology, I try to make the vertices of the plane (either input and output) achieve the deformation of mask.
+It has some sort of deformation.
+But later on, I realize the thing the result I get may show different result based on the hardware I am using.
+In addition to that, the deformation is also not perfect.
+Finally, I give up the plan and change the thickness of the wall in game to avoid the issue caused by the mask. <br>

 ## Known issue
 > _Fog of War_ Only works properly on Windows version.
 WebGl version shows the opposite result, where the undiscovered position will not be covered by FoW but the discovered place will be covered by FoW.
 Mac version do not show FoW at all.
 As FoW uses _Render Texture_ in unity to create a real-time texture in game to show the FoW, I think this would be the issue.
 I have try to change the AA setting to make it work.
 Changing the AA setting would show the FoW on Mac but cannot show the player's path.<br>